Swelling after lens replacement. Rehabilitation after cataract removal

 • hemorrhage in the anterior chamber,

-• rise in intraocular pressure,
+• increase in intraocular pressure,

 • displacement (decentration, dislocation) of the artificial lens,

-• retinal disinsertion.
+• retinal detachment.

-Hemorrhage into the anterior chamber is a rare complication. associated with direct trauma to the iris during surgery or trauma to its supporting elements of the artificial lens.
-As a rule, against the background of the treatment, the blood resolves in a few days.
-If conservative therapy is ineffective, a second intervention is performed: washing the anterior chamber, if necessary, additional fixation of the lens.
+Hemorrhage into the anterior chamber is a rare complication. associated with direct trauma to the iris during surgery or trauma to it by the supporting elements of the artificial lens.
+As a rule, during treatment, the blood resolves within a few days.
+If conservative therapy is ineffective, repeated intervention is performed: washing the anterior chamber, and, if necessary, additional fixation of the lens.

-Violation of the correct position of the optical part of the artificial lens can adversely affect the functions of the operated eye.
-The displacement of the IOL is caused by its incorrect fixation in the capsular bag, as well as the disproportion between the size of the capsular bag and the size of the supporting elements of the lens.
+Violation of the correct position of the optical part of the artificial lens can negatively affect the functions of the operated eye.
+The displacement of the IOL is caused by its incorrect fixation in the capsular bag, as well as by the disproportion between the size of the capsular bag and the size of the supporting elements of the lens.

 Late postoperative complications: